 - Inspect the roof using the measurements and pictures to pinpoint the exact location.

-Four Things To Know About A Plumbing Vent Pipe Leak
+Other Helpful Information To Know About A Plumbing Vent Pipe Leak

 - Whenever there is a pipe sticking up from your roof, there is also a specifically designed type of flashing for that pipe.